kudzu-cms/kudzu-cli/docs/src/CLI/Generating-References.md

-title: How to Generate References using Ponzu CLI
+title: How to Generate References using kudzu CLI

-In Ponzu, users make connections between Content types using references.
+In kudzu, users make connections between Content types using references.
 In order to use the CLI to generate these references, a slightly different syntax is required.
 In all cases, the Content type you wish to reference does not need to exist prior to the "parent" type referencing it at generate-time, but in the following examples, the referenced "child" type will be shown before the parent type for clarity.